LS6 Camshaft Upgrade Guide

 Ever since Chevy put the LS6 inside the C5 Z06 Corvette, it has been a popular power plant for high horsepower builds.
 The robust 5.7L V8 makes 385-405 horsepower and 385-400 lb-ft of torque from the factory.
 Yet, anyone who has ever driven one will tell you they are begging for more.
 One of the most popular mods for the engine is an LS6 camshaft upgrade.
 Upgrading the stock cam to a performance cam will net increases in peak horsepower, improve the entire power band, and add a distinctive sound to the exhaust.

-This guide will cover upgrading the camshaft on the LS6 engine, which was available from 2001–2005 in the C5 Z06 Corvette, and from 2004–2005 in the Cadillac CTS-V. First we’ll go over the basics behind what a camshaft does and how the stock cam performs, and then we’ll get into why you might want an LS6 camshaft upgrade and how to pick the best one for your build.
-Finally, we’ll end with our top LS6 camshaft recommendations.
-Let’s get started.
+First, we’ll go over the basics behind what a camshaft does and how the stock cam performs, and then we’ll get into why you might want an LS6 camshaft upgrade and how to pick the best one for your build.

 A camshaft is one of the most important parts of an engine’s valve train.
 The valve train controls the opening and closing of an engine’s intake and exhaust valves, which allow air and fuel in and out of the engine.
 The purpose of the camshaft is to regulate when the valves open and close and for how long.